 OECD Home › Employment › Publications & Documents › News Release

-The OECD area unemployment rate was steady at 8.2% in July 2011, unchanged for the fifth consecutive month.
+The OECD area unemployment rate was 8.2% in January 2012, having remained broadly unchanged throughout 2011.

 Women are still under-represented in top corporate jobs, despite efforts in many countries to promote their participation on boards, according to new OECD data.

 The OECD area unemployment rate, unchanged at 8.2% December 2011, continued to show the stability seen throughout 2011.